eruto-mc/eruto-origins/README.md

 }
 ```

+You can find each individual version by looking at the [Reposilite maven page](https://maven.ladysnake.org/#/releases/io/github/edwinmindcraft).

+Alternatively, you can look at the released JARs on the GitHub releases page of [EdwinMindcraft/origins-architectury](https://github.com/EdwinMindcraft/origins-architectury), just make sure to prefix the version with the Minecraft version as follows: `{minecraft_version}-{origins_forge_version}`.

+### Older Versions
 <details>
+<summary>Expand</summary>

 ### 1.7.1.1-1.10.0.7

 Origins Forge now uses the Greenhouse Maven to host its artifacts.
 To use this, add the following to your gradle build script:
 ```gradle
 repositories {